 - If you’re short on time, put each necklace or bracelet in a separate snack-sized plastic bag and seal it.
 Then pack your collection of bags in one larger bag to keep them all together and organized.
 Consider wrapping the bag in a towel, or even packing the bag with your sweaters or other soft clothing.
 This will protect your jewelry during moving.

 - Don’t have straws, but want a little more protection?
-Plastic wrap might be the answer.
+The plastic wrap might be the answer.
 It’s like a jewelry roll, only less fancy.
 Layout your plastic wrap and lay the necklace or bracelet across, then wrap the chain a couple of times.
 Add another chain, wrap a couple of times, and add another.
-Eventually, you’ll have a bundle of rolled up necklaces and bracelets.
-Put this in a plastic bag to make sure nothing falls out, and pack it somewhere safe.
+Eventually, you’ll have a bundle of rolled-up necklaces and bracelets.
+Put this in a plastic bag to make sure nothing falls out, and park it somewhere safe.

 Packing Rings and Earrings

 If you have a significant and delicate earring collection, a foam board might be the best way to pack your jewelry for moving.
 Simply pierce each earring through the foam and, for studs, close the backing.
 For longer earrings, tape down the chandelier to protect it from getting tugged and broken in transit.
 Once you have secured all of your earrings, wrap the entire foam board in a few layers of packing paper and tape it up well.
 You can then pack the board in a moving box — just be sure to surround it with soft things!